ShehaanN/StockWise-frontend/README.md

 5.  **Authenticated Requests:** For every subsequent request to a protected route, the frontend includes the JWT in the `Authorization: Bearer <token>` header.
 6.  **Server-Side Verification:** A middleware on the backend intercepts each request, verifies the JWT's signature and expiration, and grants or denies access accordingly.

+Image Uploads

+The image upload process is handled through a multipart/form-data stream, demonstrating advanced backend capabilities:

+1. The React frontend sends the form data, including the image file, using the FormData API.
+2. The pure Node.js backend uses the busboy library to parse the incoming multipart stream directly from the request.
+3. As busboy processes the file stream, it is piped directly to the Cloudinary upload stream.
+4. Once the upload to Cloudinary is complete, the secure image URL is returned and stored in the products table in the database.

+This stream-based approach is highly efficient as it avoids saving the file to the server's disk temporarily.
 ---

 ## 🧱 **Future Improvements**